Email Processing in Lua

 Overridden metamethods: None

 The table represents the result returned by the spamd_report_hook function.
-It passes the results of scanning for spam to Dr.Web MailD, the results should be returned to MTA.
+The results of scanning for spam are passed to Dr.Web MailD and sent by MTA.

 Field